Commandserver/FiveM-Dashboard-Bot/README.md

 Replace the "fivem-dashboard-maxplayers.service" with the same name (except the extension) as your max-player-unit file.

 [Read here more about systemd (Unit files)](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).

+## Contributing

+Feel free to create issues and pull requests :)

 ## Show your support